maaz54/unity-senior-dev-challenge/README.md

 - It Spawns 1000 cube objects in a random circular pattern.
 Holds them in the scene for 2 seconds, then releases them back to the pool.
 - Everything runs through a generic object pooling system, so there will be zero GC allocation at runtime.
 - You can easily change the spawn quantity and hold time from the Inspector by adjusting the ObjectPoolController component.

+# Task 2 — JSON-Driven Quest & Narration System

+# How To Run

+- You’ll find the demo scene for this task here: Assets\Solutions\Task2_QuestNarration\Scenes\DemoScene.unity
+- Hit Play, Display UI Canvase Shows Episode Cards And Chapters Inside cards Where you scroll Cards and Chapters inside Episode Cards.
+- Press "SIMULATE ACTION" button Any chapter to Trigger and Complete chapter.